phw/rhythmbox-plugin-listenbrainz/README.md

 ## Install

-Copy all files to `$HOME/.local/share/rhythmbox/plugins/` and run:
+Copy the `listenbrainz` directory and all included files to `$HOME/.local/share/rhythmbox/plugins/` and run:

     glib-compile-schemas $HOME/.local/share/rhythmbox/plugins/listenbrainz/schema